adambor/The9thProofOfFolding/README.md

 - all single-use-seals closed in the transaction are included in the list of closed seals
 - the sum of number of opened single-use-seals for each transaction adds up to the number of new seals opened in this block as stated in a block header.

 For these proofs we utilize STARKs, since they are post-quantum, require no trusted setup and are efficient for computations with loops.
-STARK proof size scales logarithmically with computation size (in this context, number of txs).
+STARK proof size scales logarithmically with computation size (in this context, number of txs), and so it makes for a much smaller proof than having to provide and verify every transaction signature.
+This is not necessarily a zero-knowledge version of STARK proofs, which is why we call them succinct STARKs and not zk STARKs.
+Client-side validation takes care of much of the zero-knowledge part already, simplifying L1 development.

 ## Ephemeral data